danielendeg/nugetpackageupdate/specs/IoMT/Workspace-Platform/Independent-resource-provisioning.md

     - Any Deployments not inside of the desired set should be removed

 ## K8s Api
 We continue to use the existing [K8s](./K8s-platform-Blueprint.md#'Source%20Structure') api, specifically the __IotConnectorKubernetesProvisionProvider__.
-The Spec definition will be updated to introduce the concept of Pods.
-All containers belonging to a Pod will be included in the same Deployment.
+The Spec definition will be updated to introduce the concept of Deployments.
+All containers belonging to a Deployment will be included in the same K8s Deployment.
 This will allow us to support side car containers.

 ```yaml
 apiVersion: services.azurehealthcareapis.com/v1alpha1